 To be honest, I don’t even know how it started.
 One day I just noticed a little bit of nervousness.
 Then that feeling grew more and more.
-And over the last few years, it is just something I am living with.
+And over the last few years, it has just become something I am living with.

 My first memory of this fear is around 2008.
-I was interning at a design firm in Shanghai, China at the time and I would fly to Hong Kong during long weekends to see my family.
-On one of the flights back to Shanghai, something happened, and the plane had to be re-routed from Pudong airport to Hongqiao airport.
-Because it’s as such a last-minute decision, Hongqiao airport didn’t allow anyone to get off the plane until customs had cleared it.
+I was interning at a design firm in Shanghai, China, then, and I would fly to Hong Kong on long weekends to see my family.
+Something happened on one of the flights back to Shanghai, and the plane had to be re-routed from Pudong Airport to Hongqiao Airport.
+Because it was such a last-minute decision, Hongqiao Airport didn’t allow anyone to get off the plane until customs had cleared it.
 We sat on the plane with minimal airflow for an hour.
 It was the most excruciating experience.

 As much as I felt the physical relief from exiting the plane, I felt defeated.
-I felt that my fear has taken over my life.
+I felt that my fear had taken over my life.
 And I lost.

-However bad these thoughts are, I just knew I have to deal with them.
-I knew I had to get over my fear and I have to do it quickly.
+I knew I just had to deal with my fear and anxiety.
+I knew I had to get over my fear, and I had to do it quickly.
 I wasn’t going to let my fear win.
 Travel is part of my life!
 So I will have to cope with whatever fear I have.

-I had to admit that this is something I have to face.
+I have to admit that this is something I have to face.
 Brushing it off further is no longer an option.
-I saw a therapist for few months when I lived in Toronto and she taught me how to cope whenever I am in these types of situations.
-Even though it was helpful to talk to her once a week, I wanted to work on it more outside of therapy; I wanted her to assign “homework” for me to do.
+I saw a therapist for a few months when I lived in Toronto, and she taught me how to cope whenever I am in these situations.
+Even though talking to her once a week was helpful, I wanted to work on it more outside of therapy; I wanted her to assign “homework” for me to do.